I am feeling lost and found.

-Watch out for the so called experts: Before you hire anyone, ask about the relationships they have, ask about their stories and what came out of them — know that machines don’t do marketing, people do.
+Watch out for the so-called experts: Before you hire anyone, ask about the relationships they have, ask about their stories, and what came out of them — know that machines don’t do marketing, people do.
 Machines only help you collaborate and connect to the world — marketing is a people’s job.
-If you can collaborate — you can market, if you can write a story — you can market.
-But if can’t use a tool — you can learn, if you can’t understand data — you can get a tool to process it — but if you can’t imagine, can’t express, can’t relate — you can’t market.
+If you can collaborate — you can market if you can write a story — you can market.
+But it can’t use a tool — you can learn, if you can’t understand data — you can get a tool to process it — but if you can’t imagine, can’t express, can’t relate — you can’t market.

 Interestingly, in the process to democratize marketing, marketers found their niche.